List of Katy Perry records and achievements: Canada

 Throughout her career, Perry has achieved three number-one albums on the Billboard Canadian Albums Chart with Teenage Dream, Prism, and Witness.
-The latter became her album with the longest chart run, staying on the chart for a total of 264 weeks.
+The latter became her album with the longest chart run, staying on the chart for a total of 279 weeks.
 She also obtained 10 number-one singles on the Canadian Hot 100 with "I Kissed a Girl", "Hot n Cold", "California Gurls", "Firework", "E.T.", "Last Friday Night (T.G.I.F.)", "Part of Me", "Wide Awake", "Roar", and "Dark Horse".
 Among these songs, "Hot n Cold" spent the most weeks on the chart, lasting there for 56 weeks.
+In 2025, Perry ranked 66th on the year-end Top Artists list published by Billboard Canada.

 The Nielsen Company reported that "Hot n Cold" and "I Kissed a Girl" were the sixth and eighth among Canada's top digital songs of the Nielsen SoundScan era from 2005 to 2010.
 In 2019, Nielsen Music/MRC Data Canada published a decade-end music report for the 2010s, ranking Perry fourth among top artists in song sales (5.813 million), sixth for on-demand video streams (448.239 million), eighth for airplay spins (2.06 million), and 10th for airplay audience (10.487 billion).
 They also listed Teenage Dream as the eighth best-selling album of the decade after selling 376,000 copies in Canada.

-Teenage Dream has been certified Diamond by Music Canada.
+Teenage Dream has been certified Diamond by Music Canada (MC).
 Seven of Perry's songs have also received Diamond certifications: "Hot n Cold", "California Gurls", "Teenage Dream", "Firework", "Last Friday Night (T.G.I.F.)", "Roar", and "Dark Horse".